Pythrix/FOODCOP/README.md

 # Food_Ingredient_Parser
+## Started gitRepo: 20210726
-a simple python scripts to lexed ingredients lists into dictionnaries and/or nested lists
+A simple python script(s) to lexed ingredients lists into dictionnaries and/or nested lists